Economy of Greece: Energy

-Taxation and tax evasion
+Taxation and government finances

 Revenues of Greece between 1999 and 2010 as a percentage of GDP, compared to the EU average.

 Greece has a tiered tax system based on progressive taxation.
 Greek law recognizes six categories of taxable income: immovable property, movable property (investment), income from agriculture, business, employment, and income from professional activities.
 Greece's personal income tax rate, until recently, ranged from 0% for annual incomes below €12,000 to 45% for annual incomes over €100,000.
 Under the new 2010 tax reform, tax exemptions have been abolished.

 Also under the new austerity measures and among other changes, the personal income tax-free ceiling has been reduced to €5,000 per annum while further future changes, for example abolition of this ceiling, are already being planned.

 Greece's corporate tax dropped from 40% in 2000 to 20% in 2010.
 For 2011 only, corporate tax was at 24%.
 Value added tax (VAT) has gone up in 2010 compared to 2009: 23% as opposed to 19%.

 The lowest VAT possible is 6.5% (previously 4.5%) for newspapers, periodicals and cultural event tickets, while a tax rate of 13% (from 9%) applies to certain service sector professions.
 Additionally, both employers and employees have to pay social contribution taxes, which apply at a rate of 16% for white collar jobs and 19.5% for blue collar jobs, and are used for social insurance.
 In 2017 the VAT tax rate was 24% with minor exceptions, 13% reduced for some basic foodstuffs which will be soon abolished and everything, as it seems, will soon go to 24% in order to fight the phantom of tax evasion.

 The Ministry of Finance expected tax revenues for 2012 to be €52.7 billion (€23.6 billion in direct taxes and €29.1 billion in indirect taxes), an increase of 5.8% from 2011.
 In 2012, the government was expected to have considerably higher tax revenues than in 2011 on a number of sectors, primarily housing (an increase of 217.5% from 2011).